“The people of Israel and the priests and the Levites have not separated themselves from the peoples of the lands with their abominations…”

 – Numbers 25:1, 2

-How many people in your life do you allow to give you advice?
-Who are these people, and why do you trust them specifically?
+How many people in your life do you allow to give you advice or influence your actions?
+Who are these people, and why do you trust them?
 Are they friends?
 Are they family members?
+Someone you’ve known for a long time?

 Pursue your purpose in Him,